rayhanrndy/rayhanrndy/README.md

 ## 💼 Open for Opportunities
 I'm actively seeking full-time roles as a **QA Automation Engineer**.
+happy to discuss for any opportunities
-Feel free to reach out — happy to discuss how I can contribute to deliver high-quality products!
+Feel free to reach out — happy to discuss for any opportunities and contribute to deliver high-quality products!

 ## 👨‍💻 About Me
 - 🔍 Passionate about software quality, building robust test automation frameworks, and delivering bug-free products.